tuupola/instrument/README.md

 composer require klaussilveira/simple-shm
 ```

+There is also a [companion middleware](https://github.com/tuupola/instrument-middleware) which can automate basic instrumenting of application code if you are using PSR-7 based framework.

 ## Demo

 Example [Grafana](http://grafana.org/) dashboard is included.
 To see Instrument in action start the Vagrant demo server and make some example requests.